This is a four-part blog series covering best practices in areas of e-commerce. You can find the first blog here.

 Use the correct logic controls

 In addition to following the same guidelines as with transport conveyor, accumulation equipment must be able to accurately sense the product, taking into account the shape and height accurately.
 The logic used must be able to determine false signals and match speeds to account for any incorrect spacing of product.
-The Pivot™ Warehouse Control System synchronizes the systems of multi-channel distribution operations and serves as a link between employees, conveyor and automation.
+A Warehouse Control System (WCS) synchronizes the systems of multi-channel distribution operations and serves as a link between employees, conveyor and automation.

 Learn more about best practices in the e-commerce boom.
 Download the free whitepaper.